Trevor Johnson (American football)

-Trevor Johnson (born February 26, 1981) is a former American football defensive end.
-He has played professionally for the New York Jets, the New Orleans Saints and the St. Louis Rams.
+Trevor Johnson (born February 26, 1981) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected in the seventh round of the 2004 NFL draft.
+Johnson played in the NFL for the New York Jets, New Orleans Saints and St. Louis Rams.

 Early life

 Johnson was born in Gordon, Nebraska.
 He was a standout three-sport athlete in football, basketball and track at Lincoln Northeast High School.

 College career

-Johnson played college football at Nebraska.
-He was a four-time Academic All-Big 12 Conference selection at the University of Nebraska, where he also garnered Academic All-America honors as a senior.
+Johnson played college football for the Nebraska Cornhuskers.
+He was a four-time Academic All-Big 12 Conference selection at the University of Nebraska–Lincoln, where he also garnered Academic All-America honors as a senior.
 Johnson started 22 of 46 games (39 on defense and 10 on offense), recording 131 tackles with 7.5 sacks, 22 stops for losses, 25 quarterback pressures, three fumble recoveries, a forced fumble and four pass deflections.
 He made 68 tackles, 4.0 sacks, three passes defensed, two forced fumbles and one blocked punt as a senior.
 He started nine games between right defensive end and left defensive end as a junior and finished season with 54 tackles and 3.5 sacks.
 He switched to rush end from tight end as a sophomore and played in all 12 games.
 He played in 10 games as a backup tight end during freshman year.